 - extra light olive oil or avocado oil

 - kosher salt and black pepper

 To start, move the oven rack to the highest position in your oven and preheat your broiler to high.
-Wash and pat dry the tomatoes before cutting them in half.
+Wash and pat dry 8 medium to large tomatoes before cutting them in half.
 Place the tomatoes cut-side-down onto a large, rimmed, metal baking sheet.

 Next, puree everything until it resembles a smooth salsa.
 Then set aside.

 Heat 2 tablespoons of olive oil in a large, dutch oven over high heat.
 Meanwhile, season the cut up chicken pieces generously with kosher salt and pepper.

 Once the pot is hot, work in batches of two, searing the chicken on both sides until golden brown.
 Transfer the chicken to a clean plate and repeat with remaining chicken pieces.